Barley futures up on positive demand

 Magazine Archives

-New Delhi, Apr 23 (PTI) Barley prices increased by Rs 37 to Rs 1,887 per quintal in futures trade Tuesday on positive demand from the physical markets.
-At the National Commodity and Derivatives Exchange, barley to be delivered in June rose by Rs 37, or 2 per cent, to Rs 1,887 per quintal with an open interest of 4,340 lots.
-Barley for delivery in May inched up by Rs 29, or 1.59 per cent, to Rs 1,855 per quintal with an open interest of 4,890 lots.
-Pick up in demand in the spot market and reduced arrivals from producing belts mainly led to the rise in barley futures, marketmen said.
-PTI RUJ RVKRVK
+New Delhi, Apr 18 (PTI) Barley prices were up by Rs 13 to Rs 1,797 per quintal in futures trade Thursday following positive demand from the physical markets.
+At the National Commodity and Derivatives Exchange, barley to be delivered in June gained Rs 13, or 0.73 per cent, to Rs 1,797 per quintal in an open interest of 3,390 lots.
+Barley for delivery in May inched up by Rs 5, or 0.28 per cent, to Rs 1,770 per quintal with an open interest of 5,040 lots.
+Marketmen said, besides pick-up in demand in the spot market less arrivals from producing belts mainly led to a rise in barley futures.
+PTI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today